agaribovic/Boredom/README.md

 # Boredom
-Random ideas that I come up with when bored...
+Quick and simple random ideas that I come up with when bored...

 - Elevator:
   https://codepen.io/Alen1337/pen/abyaKLd